nullivex/ah-wiki/Clients/Web-Clients.md

 		"keyFile": "./certs/server-key.pem", // only for secure = true
 		"certFile": "./certs/server-cert.pem", // only for secure = true
 	};

+## The `connection` object

+when inspecting `connection` in actions from web client, a few additional elements are added for convenience:

+- `connection.responseHeaders`: array of headers which can be built up in the action.
+Headers will be made unique, and latest header will be used (except setting cookies)
+- `connection.method`: A string, GET, POST, etc
+- `connection.cookies`: Hash representation of the connection's cookies
+- `connection.responseHttpCode`: the status code to be rendered to the user.
+Defaults to 200

 ## Files and Routes for http and https clients

-actionHero can also serve up flat files.
-There is an action, `file.js` which is used to do this and a file server is part of the core framework (check out `initFileserver.js` for more information).  actionHero will not cache thees files and each request to `file` will re-read the file from disk (like the nginx web server).
+actionHero can also serve up flat files (check out `inititilzsers/fileserver.js` for more information).  actionHero will not cache thees files and each request to `file` will re-read the file from disk (like the nginx web server).

 * /public and /api are  routes which expose the 'directories' of those types.
 These top level path can be configured in `config.js` with `api.configData.commonWeb.urlPathForActions` and `api.configData.commonWeb.urlPathForFiles`.
 * the root of the web server "/" can be toggled to serve the content between /file or /api actions per your needs `api.configData.commonWeb.rootEndpointType`.
 The default is `api`.